Welcome to the latest article in my nutrition for dogs series. This time I’ll be answering the question of can dogs eat popcorn.

 So unflavored, unsalted popcorn won’t do your dog any harm in small amounts, and can actually have a couple of positive side effects.

 The answer to the question of can dogs eat popcorn is a qualified yes.
 Dogs can safely eat plain, unsalted and unbuttered popcorn, although it’s not necessarily recommended that you do give it to them as it’s not the healthiest thing for them.
+The healthiest diet for your dog is a simple quality dry dog food.

-And like all treats, if you do give your dog popcorn you should only do so in moderation – maybe a few pieces at a time.
+Like all treats, if you do give your dog popcorn you should only do so in moderation – maybe a few pieces at a time.
 And try not to let them get any unpopped kernels as these can cause problems.

 As always when giving your dog something new, you should monitor them and look for any adverse reaction.
 And of course, be sure to take your dog to the vets for regular check-ups.